-END OF AN ERA: Honas brought personal values to news career
+End of an era: Honas brought personal values to news career

 Honas remembers when a consultant was brought in to evaluate the team.

-But, she says, she could have “taken it on the road” after all.
+But, she says, she could have "taken it on the road" after all.
 Without sending out an audition tape, stations in larger markets in the south and in Reno would see the tapes of other reporters trying for a job.
-They’d see Honas throwing to the reporters on live shots, show more interest in Honas as an anchor, and ask about her interest in a job.
+They'd see Honas throwing to the reporters on live shots and show more interest in Honas as an anchor and ask about her interest in a job.

 "It proved to me that I could have taken it on the road," she said.
 "But this was my home, this was my state.
 This was everything I ever wanted."